rjlee/actual-auto-categorise/README.md

 A sample YAML config file is provided in `config.example.yaml`.
 Copy it to `config.yaml` or `config.yml` in the project root and adjust as needed.

-This setting controls where the scripts will download and cache your Actual Budget files — one subdirectory per mode (`train/` and `classify/`).

 See `.env.example` for all supported environment variables and defaults.

 ## Training